top of page

 Screenshot 2023-12-05 at 5.39.24 PM.png

-In its efforts to continue contributing to the dissemination and enrichment of our cultural values, the Casa Paoli of the Folklore Research Center of Puerto Rico, Inc. has begun the publication of a series of books inspired by musicians and their work throughout history. musical of our country.
+In its efforts to continue contributing to the dissemination and enrichment of our cultural values, Casa Paoli of the Research Center for Puerto Rican Folklore, Inc., has begun the publication of a series of books inspired by musicians and their work throughout the musical history of our country.

-The first volume contains articles and essays that Professor Murray-Irizarry wanted to leave on the table dedicated to: the Synopsis on the development of musical hobby in Puerto Rico; Juan Morel Campos with the collaboration of Rossana Duchesne; Federico Ramos Escalera; Simon Wood; Antonio Paoli and Marcano; Domingo Cruz (Cocolía); Juan Narciso Ríos Rodríguez; Elio Adriano Llorens Rivero; Juan Ríos Ovalle; Julio Alvarado Tricoche; Mercedes Arias; Francisco (Paco) Cortes González; From hymns and other memories and Praise to our traditional musical instruments
+This, the first book in the series, contains articles and essays that Professor Murray-Irizarry wished to document on the synopsis of the development of musical hobby in Puerto Rico, from hymns and other memories, and praise of our traditional musical instruments.
+Figures discussed include Juan Morel Campos (with the collaboration of Rossana Duchesne), Federico Ramos Escalera, Simon Wood, Antonio Paoli y Marcano, Domingo Cruz (Cocolía), Juan Narciso Ríos Rodríguez, Elio Adriano Llorens Rivero, Juan Ríos Ovalle, Julio Alvarado Tricoche, Mercedes Arias, and Francisco (Paco) Cortes González.

 IMG_3923.png

-Recently the Puerto Rico Folkloric Research Center, Inc. at Casa Paoli inaugurated the first phase of a series of events related to the traveling exhibition of replicas of ancient musical instruments of Puerto Rico, titled "Rescue from Oblivion."
-The first exhibit stop opened at the library of the Ponce Art Museum.
-The exhibition includes the exhibition of several replicas - cuatros, tiples dolientes, tiples requintos and mandonuas - of the traditional musical instruments of our country that in 1888 were taken from Puerto Rico to Germany and in 1898 to Washington.
-For more informationClick here.
+Recently, the Research Center for Puerto Rican Folklore, Inc. at Casa Paoli inaugurated the first in a series of events related to the traveling exhibition of replicas of traditional musical instruments of Puerto Rico, titled "Rescue from Oblivion."
+The inaugural exhibition opened at the library of the Museo de Arte de Ponce and included several replicas—cuatros, tiples dolientes, tiples requintos, and mandonuas—of traditional musical instruments of our country.
+The originals had been acquired by and sent to Germany from Puerto Rico in 1888 and then to Washington, D.C. in 1898.

 RESCUED FROM OBLIVION